Skip to content

 Viewing HTML in Jupyter Hub

 The NeSI Jupyter hub does not currently support viewing HTML that require Javascript (even if the browser you are running it in does).
-To view a basic version of the report, download the report file by navigating to the 4.evaluation/quast_results/ folder, right-click report.html/ and select download.
-The downloaded file will then open within a new tab in the browser.
+To view a basic version of the report, download the report file by navigating to the 4.evaluation/ directory, right-click metaquast_results.tar.gz and select download.
+You will need to decompress and extract the archive on your computer.
+Navigate to the folder with the extracted contents to open the report.html.

 image